210119-java-enterprise/SupremeSQL/README.md

 You have to create a PrintSelect object and use its printRow method

 To customize the output, you could play around with the toString method in each model classes

+# Demo
+Below is a Github link to a Demo for the ORM

 [Demo for ORM](https://github.com/ZGCalvin/SupremeSQLUsage)